adsforce/docs/docs/en/sdk-integrations/quick-start/Android/README.md

 > **[warning] Note**
 >
-> Please call this method must be called after SDK initialization.
+> Please call this method after SDK initialization.

 Set AndroidId
 -------------

 > **[warning] Note**
 >
-> Please call this method must be called before initializing the SDK.
+> Please call this method before initializing the SDK.

 In order to ensure the accuracy of the data , Please ensure that the users' privacy is not revealed and call the following method to pass the `AndroidId` to us.